togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 Good?
 Great.

 Ok, let's get coding.
+So to start with, since `makeCollapsible` will be reusable, we want it in its own module.

-So to start with [let's create an IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression), create a stub function in the global scope, select some elements and invoke the stub on each.
+If you have a module system such as requirejs or browserify in place, by all means use it here, if not then you should still try to emulate it [with an IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
+Create a stub function inside of there, export it to the global scope, select some elements and invoke it on each.

 <pre><code class="javascript">
 (function(){